 Taking care of your furnace can help more than you’d think in the time in between furnace service appointments.
 One of the simplest, and essential, ways to care for your furnace lies in switching out your furnace filter.
-Having a clogged air filter can contribute to a host of unfavorable issues for your heating and cooling system, its efficiency, and ultimately, how much you’re spending on your energy bills month after month.
+Having a dirty air filter could contribute to a host of unfavorable issues for your heating and cooling system, its efficiency, and ultimately, how much your energy costs are month after month.

 So what goes in to deciding when you should replace your furnace filter?

 - Type of filter: the two most common filter sizes are 1 inch and 3 inch filters.
-1 inch filters typically need to be switched out every month and 3 inch filters need to be changed every three months, depending on the recommendations of the filter maker.
+1 inch filters typically need to be switched out every month and 3 inch filters need to be replaced every three months, depending on the recommendations of the filter manufacturer.

-- Home habits: if you have pets in your home, it may make sense to switch out your filter more often because of pet dander.
+- Home habits: if you have pets in your home, it might make sense to switch out your filter more often because of pet dander.
 If someone in your family has allergies or asthma, contemplate changing your home’s air filter more often to help potentially decrease their symptoms.

 Now you’re possibly wondering how to swap out your furnace filter.
-Inevitably this will change depending on what furnace you have, but usually:
+Obviously this will vary depending on what furnace you have, but usually:

 At Levy & Son Service Experts, we offer membership plans that include replacing standard furnace filters.
 Give us a call today at 469-250-0932 or schedule an appointment with us online.

 - Open or remove the air filter panel near the bottom of your furnace to reveal an open compartment.